digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

   </div>

-2. Create service and make sure the postgrest is within the same cluster as ToolJet app.
+2. Create service and make sure the postgrest is within the same cluster as JumpStart app.

   <div style={{textAlign: 'center'}}>